zephyrproject-rtos/zephyr/doc/guides/tracing/index.rst

 I/O mechanics up to a custom implementation.

-This CTF debug module aims at providing a common #1 and #2 for Zephyr ("middle"), while providing a lean & generic interface for I/O ("bottom").
+This CTF debug module aims at providing a common #1 and #2 for Zephyr ("top"), while providing a lean & generic interface for I/O ("bottom").
 Currently, only one CTF bottom-layer exists, POSIX ``fwrite``, but many others are possible: